-The strong economic rebound in the UK economy during the summer months, which was helped by significant support from fiscal and monetary policies and a gradual return to normal life after lockdown.
+The UK economy rebounded strongly during the summer months, helped by significant support from fiscal and monetary policies and a gradual return to normal life after lockdown.
 However, the recent surge of COVID-19 cases and subsequent imposition of partial lockdown conditions are a major setback to the UK economy.

 Summer’s lease hath all too short a date

 The UK Government’s furlough scheme which has been key in supporting the labour market so far is gradually being wound down.
 Further measures to protect jobs and incomes are likely but the support cannot continue indefinitely.
 The full fallout from COVID-19 won’t be apparent until some degree of ‘new normal’ is reached but the unemployment rate will be significantly higher than it was pre COVID-19.
 A recent survey from the Lloyds Business Barometer suggests only 20% of firms who furloughed staff expect to retain all of them.
 This is a potential concern as consumption, which is heavily impacted by incomes, will be an important factor in the economy’s recovery.

 Low interest rates are expected to continue

 Monetary policy is expected to remain very accommodative for the near future.
 Quantitative easing and low interest rates are its key tools to keep the economy trucking along.
-The Bank of England’s has expressed optimism about the strength of the economic rebound, but also offset this optimism with concern that it won’t be maintained.
+The Bank of England’s is likely to respond to the economic setback with further quantitative easing to help support the economy.
 They also have not ruled out negative interest rates, but for now that doesn’t appear to be the preferred approach.

-Fiscal policy has played an important part in protecting jobs and businesses as ‘wage support’ puts money in the pockets of consumers.
-However, fiscal support is not limitless and will be gradually wound down and the speed and scale of the withdrawal will have some impact on the strength of the economy over the next year or two.
+Fiscal policy continues to play an important part in protecting jobs and businesses as ‘wage support’ puts money in the pockets of consumers.
+However, fiscal support is not limitless and will eventually be wound down and the speed and scale of the withdrawal will have some impact on the strength of the economy over the next year or two.
 It is highly likely that more targeted measures will be required for parts of the economy hit hardest by the pandemic such as hospitality and entertainment.

 A no-deal Brexit will hurt the recoveries for both the UK and EU, affecting business confidence, and it may slow growth due to lower employment and trade disruptions.
 This could hamper both importers and exporters as the longer-term inflationary implications that could arise from higher tariffs and a shortage of goods.
 A no-deal Brexit would likely be negative for the sterling as well.